MirrorWare-io/utils/README.md

 | getWalletFromDelegate   | NEXT_PUBLIC_INFURA_API_KEY *if infura (generally used on front-end)* or ETH_ALCHEMY_KEY, GOERLI_ALCHEMY_KEY *if Alchemy (generally used on backend)*        | |

+**CyberBrokers Metadata**: CyberBrokers metadata is downloaded automatically on `npm i`.
+This is to keep the package size small

 ## Development

 1. Git clone the repo